15 Ways You're Using Your Dishwasher Wrong

 That beautifully-seasoned cast iron pan should never, ever see the inside of your dishwasher.
 While there are some dishwasher-safe varieties of cast iron, the vast majority are not.
 The high heat and abrasive detergent can remove the seasoning and increase the chances your pan will rust.

-You're putting large items at the front of the machine.
+Putting large items at the front of the machine

 In most cases, the soap compartment is located inside your dishwasher door.
 Unfortunately, when you put large items—like sauce pots, baking pans, or cutting boards—near the door of your dishwasher, it can block the soap from being adequately distributed among your dishes, meaning only the items at the front of your dishwasher get thoroughly cleaned with soap.
 The rest are just getting a good ol' rinse and steam.